sayak119/Google-Action-Media-Issue/README.md

 ### Running this Sample
 + You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
 Just say or type, “OK Google, talk to <your invocation name>”.
 + You can also use the Actions on Google Console simulator to test most features and preview on-device behavior.

+### Steps to reproduce the error

+1. Say or type `OK Google, talk to <your invocation name>`.
+2. Say or type `Play sample music `.
+You'll hear or see the error as the output of this step.